Driving after 60: What you need to know

 Driving with Glaucoma

 Glaucoma is an umbrella term for many conditions relating to the optic nerve.
 A glaucoma diagnosis is quite common and shouldn’t cause too much concern, however, it can impact your driving.
-According to Moorfields Hospital, “about 2% of the population aged over 40 have the condition.”
+According to the NHS, “about 2% of the population aged over 40 have the condition.”

 When your optic nerve becomes damaged and subsequently detaches from the eye, your vision can become irreversibly affected, although treatment can prevent further loss of sight.
 There are no symptoms of glaucoma, so regular eye tests are imperative in order for you to stay on top of this condition.
 With regular monitoring, many people with glaucoma find that their sight experiences no further signs of decline, which is brilliant news.